Frequently Asked Questions

 Is guidance available for FIXM implementers?

-Can I get examples of FIXM datasets?
+Can I get examples of FIXM sample messages?

 I would like to exchange additional flight information not captured in FIXM.
 What can I do?

-FIXM core contains flight information that is globally standardised in support of the ICAO FF-ICE concept.
+FIXM Core contains flight information that is globally standardised in support of the ICAO FF-ICE concept.
 FIXM is also extendable, meaning that implementers can develop extensions to FIXM core in order to satisfy specific business requirements.
 Proliferations of FIXM extensions will undermine interoperability within the global flight community.
 Therefore, implementers are encouraged to inform the FIXM CCB about their plans to develop extensions, and to describe, at least at high-level, the intended scope of these extensions.
 Elements captured in extensions may be promoted to core FIXM over time, if approved by the FIXM CCB.
 Implementers willing to release publicly their extensions to FIXM can be granted a space on the FIXM website, upon request.

 |FIXM | Contact Us | Disclaimer | Copyright 2023|